KaizenCrew2023/RoadWarrior/decisions/ADR-3 Cloud Content Delivery Network at the Edge.md

 ## Context

-Road Warrior require their app to be international and be performant regardless of worldwide location.
+Road Warrior must work internationally and deliver 300ms response times on the web and First Contentful Paint in under 1.4s in the mobile app regardless of users' location.

 ## Decision